Himachal flash floods: Hundreds of commuters stranded as Chandigarh-Manali national highway blocked | Science-Environment

 Flash floods were witnessed in Khotinallah near Aut, about 40 km from Mandi town, on the Pandoh-Kullu stretch due to a heavy downpour and the commuters have been stranded since Sunday evening.

-The alternative Mandi-Kullu route via Katola, blocked due to landslide, has been opened after almost 20 hours and small vehicles are now being diverted through this stretch, said the officials of the Mandi administration.
+The alternative Mandi-Kullu route via Katola, blocked due to landslides, was opened after almost 20 hours and small vehicles are now being diverted through this stretch, said the officials of the Mandi administration.

-There are over two km of jam on both the sides even though the police and administration have stopped traffic at several points on the stretch as the road is blocked, he added.
-“We have been struck since last evening as the road is closed.
+There are over two km of jam on both the sides even though the police and administration have stopped traffic at several points on the stretch, he added. ''We have been stuck since last evening as the road is closed.
 A large number of vehicles are stranded on both sides of the roads at Aut and 6 Miles,'' said Prashant, a stranded commuter who was returning to Mandi town from Chandigarh.

 On Sunday, flash floods triggered by a cloudburst in Solan and Hamirpur districts and heavy rains in Shimla, Mandi and Kullu killed two people, damaged crops, homes and vehicles, and washed away livestock.